bmc/avsl/index.md

    a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
 It will *only* work if you are building with Scala 2.8.0.final.
 See the [SBT cross-building][] page for details.
+2. 2.
+Prior to AVSL, version 0.3, you also had to specify the location of a custom Maven repository.
+With version 0.3, however, AVSL is now being published to the [Scala Tools Maven repository][], which SBT automatically searches.

-2. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, in addition to the `maven.clapper.org` repository.
-Even though those additional repositories are in the published AVSL Maven `pom.xml`, SBT will not read them.
+3. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, Even though those additional repositories are in the published AVSL Maven `pom.xml`, SBT will not read them.
 Under the covers, SBT uses [Apache Ivy][] for dependency management, and Ivy doesn't extract repositories from Maven POM files.
 If you don't explicitly specify the additional repositories listed above, `sbt update` will fail.
-See
-   [Library Management Maven/Ivy section][] in the [SBT Manual][] for details.
+See [Library Management Maven/Ivy section][] in the [SBT Manual][] for details.
 Also see this [email thread][SBT-repo-email-thread].
 Depending on your circumstances, you may also need to specify the dependent repositories used by the [Grizzled Scala][] library.

 ## Source Code Repository